NeverDecaf/MangaTosho/README.md

 * Double click a series to read starting from the latest unread chapter.
 * Right click a series for some options, rollback is useful for dud chapters.
-* Some sites (Batoto) require credentials before you can use them, add these through the file menu.
+* Some sites require credentials before you can use them, add these through the file menu.
 * The "Read" field can be manually edited by double clicking.

 Closing the main window will simply minimize it to tray.
 Double-click the icon to bring it back.
 You can also right-click the tray icon for some quick-access options.